 Moon Jellyfish Lifespan Guide

-Moon Jellyfish have some of the longest life spans of any of our pet jellyfish, and can typically live for up to and, if treated well, over a year.
+Moon Jellyfish have some of the longest life spans of any of our pet jellyfish, and can typically live for up to and, if treated well, 2 years.

 Caring for Moon Jellyfish